madlambda/nash/README.md

 # Want to contribute?

 Open issues and PR :)
-The project is in an early stage, be patient because things can change a lot in the future.
+The project is in an early stage, be patient because things can change in the future.